QUBO.jl: A Julia Ecosystem for Quadratic Unconstrained Binary Optimization

-Additionally, we introduce with \texttt{ToQUBO.jl} a novel method by the name Arithmetic Progression (AP) encoding, see Appendix \ref{sec:appendix:ap}.
-Each representation has its own characteristics, e.g., the number of binary variables~(bits) required, the amount of terms in the polynomial expansion produced and the maximum absolute value $\Delta$ of its coefficients, which is known to impact the quality of the resulting formulation~\cite{quantum_bridge_analytics}.
-An asymptotic comparison is presented in Table \ref{tab:encoding}, suggesting that the AP encoding paradigm mitigates the growth of the expansion coefficients while keeping the demand for resources sublinear.
+Each representation has its characteristics, e.g., the number of binary variables~(bits) required, the number of terms in the polynomial expansion produced, and the maximum absolute value $\Delta$ of its coefficients, which is known to affect the quality of the resulting formulation~\cite{quantum_bridge_analytics}.
+An asymptotic comparison is presented in Table \ref{tab:encoding}, suggesting that the AP encoding paradigm mitigates the growth of the expansion coefficients while keeping the demand for new variables sublinear.

 {These possible variable encoding formulations are set using \texttt{JuMP}'s attribute system, while the binarization technique is controlled by \texttt{ToQUBO.Attributes.VariableEncodingMethod()}.
 The default value for this configuration is \texttt{ToQUBO.Encoding.Binary()}, which employs a conservative approach in terms of the number of binary variables added to the final model. }